I-90, Application to Replace Permanent Resident Card

 - Form I-751, Petition to Remove Conditions on Residence, to remove conditions on a Green Card obtained through marriage

-- Form I-829, Petition by Entrepreneur to Remove Conditions, to remove conditions on a Green Card obtained through financial investment in a U.S. business.
+- I-829, Petition by Investor to Remove Conditions on Permanent Resident Status, to remove conditions on a Green Card obtained through financial investment in a U.S. business.

 02/27/17.
-No previous editions accepted.
+We will publish a new edition of this form soon.
+In the meantime, you may file using the 02/27/17 edition.
 You can find the edition date at the bottom of the page on the form and instructions.